North American Datum

-The North American Datum (NAD) is the horizontal datum now used to define the geodetic network in North America.
-A datum is a formal description of the shape of the Earth along with an "anchor" point for the coordinate system.
-In surveying, cartography, and land-use planning, two North American Datums are in use for making lateral or "horizontal" measurements: the North American Datum of 1927 (NAD 27) and the North American Datum of 1983 (NAD 83).
+The North American Datum (NAD) is the horizontal datum used to define latitude and longitude (horizontal coordinates) in North America.
+A datum is a formal description of the shape of the Earth along with survey markers serving as "anchor" points for the coordinate system.
+In surveying, cartography, and land-use planning, two North American Datums are in use: the North American Datum of 1927 (NAD 27) and the North American Datum of 1983 (NAD 83).
 Both are geodetic reference systems based on slightly different assumptions and measurements.

 Vertical measurements, based on distances above or below Mean High Water (MHW), are calculated using the North American Vertical Datum of 1988 (NAVD 88).

-NAD 83, along with NAVD 88, is set to be replaced with a new GPS- and gravimetric geoid model-based geometric reference frame and geopotential datum in 2022.
+NAD 83, along with NAVD 88, is scheduled to be replaced in 2025 with the Datum of 2022, a new geometric reference frame and geopotential datum based on GPS and gravimetric geoid model.

 First North American Datum of 1901

 In 1901 the United States Coast and Geodetic Survey adopted a national horizontal datum called the United States Standard Datum, based on the Clarke Ellipsoid of 1866.
 It was fitted to data previously collected for regional datums, which by that time had begun to overlap.
 In 1913, Canada and Mexico adopted that datum, so it was also renamed the North American Datum.